Should your stand-up comedy material be written down?

 Bottom line: Stand-up comedy material written strictly in a literary fashion will usually have difficulty generating even 4 laughs per minute, much less more laughs.

-5. Are you able to identify which punchlines or tag lines aren’t working and why?
+5. Are you able to identify which punchlines or tag lines are not working and why?

 Stand-up comedy is focused on generating collective audience laughter each performing minute.
 Those laughs are generated with punchlines and tag lines.